xshaheen/egid/README.md

 - On top of this we can build an an efficient and secure electronic ecosystem that saves time and money.
 Lets get things done faster, easier and cheaper!

--- _You can find more information about the project architecture and how it work [here](docs/architecture.md)._
+-- You can find more information about the project architecture and how it work [here](docs/architecture.md).

+TODO:

+- Complete client side
+- Unit testing and improve stability
+- Citizen Health History
+- Certification Authority (CA)
+- Timestamp Signature
+- Government Stamp

 We can imagine more to build on top of this for example.

-- national health insurance
-- citizen medical records
 - e-voting
 - and more...